 - An article or post they commented on or shared

 - How you easily found them because of their LinkedIn activities

-An easy way to show your prospect that you’ve taken the time to do some background research is to record a video while hovering on their company website.
+An easy way to show your prospect that you’ve done some background research is to record a video while hovering on their company website.
 Before you hit record, take the time to look through the site, read the “about” page, check out some of the press releases, and look at the products.

 Always hover over a page that ties back to your message.
-It doesn’t make sense for you to be talking about the company’s products when you’re hovering over the ‘careers’ page.
+Talking about the company’s products doesn’t make sense when you’re hovering over the ‘careers’ page.
 Choose the most appropriate page for what corresponds with your pitch.

 Have you worked with a customer in a similar field as your prospect before?
 Use any success stories to your advantage and reference past wins when making a cold call to a new prospect.

-One way to do so is to screen record a LinkedIn profile of one of your customers who has a similar title to your prospect.
-Use this page to start your story about how you helped this customer with a similar pain point, and how you could/would do it again.
+One way to do so is to screen record a LinkedIn profile of a customer with a similar title to your prospect.
+Use this page to start your story about how you helped this customer with a similar pain point and how you could/would do it again.

 Example script: “Hi [Name], I know this isn’t YOUR LinkedIn profile up here.
 In fact, this is [customer name] who is also a [role].

-Quickly show-and-tell how your solution works in a video so the prospect can visualize what you’re offering.
+Quickly show and tell how your solution works in a video so the prospect can visualize what you’re offering.
 This template works best if you keep it short.
-Hit them with the high-level content and show enough to pique interest and make them want to hop on a call.
+Hit them with high-level content and show enough to pique interest and make them want to hop on a call.

 Example script: “Hi [Name], I know your time is extremely valuable, and I genuinely think I can help.